rezib/cloubed/doc/yaml.rst

 * ``storage_volume``: the name of the storage volume.
 This storage volume must be defined previously in the dedicated section.

+The optional sub-section ``virtfs``, if declared, must contain a list of directory on the host to export to the domain.
+With this feature, the domain can easily access files on the host without complicated setup.
+This feature relies on the 9p protocol and Qemu virtfs technology.
+Each declared ``virtfs`` must have the following parameters:

+* ``source``: path to a directory to export to the domain.
+This directory must exist on the host.
+The path can be either an absolute or relative to the directory where the YAML file is located.
+If the value starts with ``/``, an absolute path is presumed.
+If the directory does not exist on the system, Cloubed will raise an error when booting the domain.
+* ``target`` *(optional)*: the name of the exported 9p share inside the domain.
+  If not set, the default value is the absolute path of the ``source``.

 There is also an optional parameter for the domain:

 * ``graphics`` *(optional)*: either ``spice`` or ``vnc``.
 If defined, the given